yaz-gear/haptic-feedback-data-glove/README.md

 - Potentiometers for finger position tracking
 - Servo motors and a pulley-based mechanism for force feedback
 - An MPU (accelerometer) for hand motion tracking
-- An Arduino microcontroller for sensor acquisition and actuator control
+- An ESP32 microcontroller for sensor acquisition and actuator control
 - A custom DLL to enable communication between Unity and the Arduino
 - Unity integration for VR interaction and visualization